-Step through the front door of the Edmond Historical Society & Museum and immediately enter our community’s history.
+Step through the front door of the Edmond History Museum & Museum and immediately enter our community’s history.
 This building was constructed in 1936, built as the Armory of the 179th Infantry, 45th Division of the Oklahoma National Guard.
 This historic, native sandstone building was built by the Works Progress Administration (W.P.A.).

 The Works Progress Administration was created in May 1935 during the administration of President Franklin D. Roosevelt.
 It was designed as a means to provide meaningful employment to those workers, mostly unskilled laborers, who were without jobs as a result of the economic depression of the 1930s.